“That’ll be sixty-one thirty-three,” said the young woman behind the counter.

 “Th…Th…There he is…” stammered Barbara in a shaking treble.

 The dark entity walked forward with murderous intent, the black shadow blade in his right hand a line of infinite void that radiated doom.
-Barbara could see the chill air crystalizing around this thing, this thing from outside the reaches of sanity.
+Barbara could see the chill air crystalizing around this thing that vaguely resembled a man, this thing from outside the reaches of sanity.

 “Where?” asked the blonde in more confusion.